 As you can see, applying ED drastically increases your chances of getting accepted, while applying REA offers a smaller boost.
 You should know that just applying EA does not offer much of a boost to your chances of acceptance.

-Why Does Early Decision Boost Your Chances?
+Why Does ED Boost Your Chances?

-In this way, applying ED is the greatest form of demonstrating your interest in a school, even for schools that officially don’t consider demonstrated interest.
+In this way, applying ED is the greatest form of demonstrating your interest in a school, even for schools which officially don’t consider demonstrated interest.
 This is the reason EA doesn’t do much to boost your chances; while it does indicate some interest in the school, it doesn’t lock you into attending.

 Further, the pool of EA applicants is often more competitive than the pool of RD applicants.
-Recruited athletes all apply EA and are given preferential treatment in the admissions process.
+Recruited athletes all apply EA, and are given preferential treatment in the admissions process.
 This is why average scores of admitted students sometimes appear lower in EA rounds.
 The rest of the EA admissions pool is composed of students who are organized and committed enough to get their applications in early; that is to say, good students.

 Final Thoughts

 Of course, trying to complete college applications while juggling a busy schedule of high school courses isn’t easy.
 If you want to learn how we can help you manage your applications this fall, schedule a free consultation today.
-We have a depth of experience helping students and are always happy to hear from you.
+We have a depth of experience helping students, and are always happy to hear from you.